 The Avengers scour the world and discover that the real Dr Svenson is being held by aliens called Kallusians in their secret North Pole base.
 Captain America, Thor, Giant-Man and Iron Man invade the Kallusian base to rescue Svenson.
 Our heroes learn that the Kallusians were driven from their home planet by their enemies the Yirbek because they were on opposite sides of an intergalactic war.
 (Presumably the Kree-Skrull War, but neither race had been introduced yet in the Marvel Universe.)

-The Kallusians are basically peaceful and only took Svenson captive hoping his expertise with the respiratory system would help the aliens adjust so they could live in hiding on Earth.
+The Kallusians are basically peaceful and only took Svenson captive hoping his expertise with the respiratory system would help the aliens devise a means of breathing our atmosphere so they could live in hiding on Earth.
 Svenson took pity on them and has been helping them while the alien imposter took his place in the outside world.

 A Yirbek space fleet surrounds the Earth from orbit, threatening to wage a destructive war with the Kallusians on Earth unless they come out to fight.
 The noble Kallusians agree, turning loose Dr Svenson and flying light-years away from Earth to fight their enemies at the chosen location in space.
 The good doctor succeeds in saving the Wasp’s life.